MOVES-JP Morgan picks Heilmaier, Iozzolino as co-heads of corporate finance Germany

-FRANKFURT, June 28 (Reuters) - JP Morgan has picked two managers to lead its business with mergers and acquisitions and capital markets in Germany, as the U.S. bank seeks to expand its footprint in Europe’s largest economy.
+FRANKFURT, June 28 (Reuters) - JP Morgan has picked two managers to lead its mergers and acquisitions and capital markets business in Germany, as the U.S. bank seeks to expand its footprint in Europe’s largest economy.

 Tobias Heilmaier and Michele Iozzolino will fill the newly created role as co-heads of corporate finance coverage, Germany, reporting to the country’s head of investment banking, Christian Kames, JP Morgan said in a note to staff seen by Reuters.